tmudway/Badkitty/README.md

 All icons will show if their current buff/debuff isnt applied or has come off cooldown.
 Each icon will also display if its about to drop off/come off cooldown (current timer starts at 7s)

-Rip and Savage Roar will show as red if you have less than the threshold number of combo points (5 for rip, 4 for savage roar).
+Rip and Savage Roar will show as red if you have less than the threshold number of combo points (5 for rip, 4 for savage roar) or too little energy to use them.
 This threshold can be changed by right clicking the icon, going to "Conditions" near the bottom left of the config window and moving the sider.

 Ferocious bite only shows if savage roar has >12s left (can be changed the same way as above) and either rip has >12s left or rip is applied and the boss has sub-25% health